privacybydesign/irma-documentation/yivi-docs/docs/api-irma-server.md

 > The session is cancelled and receives status `"CANCELLED"` not only when the Yivi app user refuses, but also when the session is aborted due to an error.

-> If the session is cancelled due to the user aborting, it is (by design) not possible using this or the other endpoints of the `irma server` to distinguish between (1) the user had the requested attributes but refused to disclose them, and (2) the session was aborted by the user's Yivi app because (s)he did not have the required attributes.
+> If the session is cancelled due to the user aborting, it is (by design) not possible using this or the other endpoints of the `yivi irma server` to distinguish between (1) the user had the requested attributes but refused to disclose them, and (2) the session was aborted by the user's Yivi app because (s)he did not have the required attributes.

 > There is also a [variant of this endpoint](#get-irmasessionclienttokenstatus) for frontends (and Yivi apps) using client tokens (the final part of the `u` field in a `sessionPtr`).